Bank of America Short Sale News

 One thing they should change is their rule of not allowing homeowners to be under review for a short sale and loan modification at the same time.
 This is a problem for homeowners since the banks take almost forever to review a loan modification request while the homeowner's financial situation worsens and they run out of time with the foreclosure.
 If you are under making home affordable, however, an escalation can be requested to pressure the lender to make a decision on the loan modification.
 It is important to be prepared to do a short sale if your loan modification is not approved and the foreclosure process has started or you are one or more payments behind.
 The earlier you start working with your lender on a short sale alternative, the better chance you have of staying in your home longer since they can see that you are cooperating in helping to find an alternative to foreclosure.

 The fact that you have found my website shows that you are taking action to get the information you need to get help you need.
 Studies show that the most homeowners first contact a real estate professional, like myself to help.
 Homeowners are going through a tremendous amount of difficulty and have qualifying hardships.
-My expertise is in transfering the burden so that homeowners can move on with their life while we work through this issue.
-A HAFA Short Sale is the preferred method for Homeowners who live in their home as their primary residence because there are added foreclosure protections, deficiency judgement protections and relocation assistance to eligable homeowners which may not be the case for a Bank of America Traditional Short Sale.
+My expertise is in transferring the burden so that homeowners can move on with their life while we work through this issue.
+A HAFA Short Sale is the preferred method for Homeowners who live in their home as their primary residence because there are added foreclosure protections, deficiency judgement protections and relocation assistance to eligible homeowners which may not be the case for a Bank of America Traditional Short Sale.

 Bottom line, if you cannot sell your come for enough to pay off your mortgage balance, the investor on the loan may accept less than the amount they are owed.
 Plus, you can control the timing and terms under which you move.
 Also, if you qualify under the Home Affordable Foreclosure Alternatives (HAFA) short sale program, when you sell your home you may receive financial assistance of $3,000 to help with relocation expenses.
 If you do not meed HAFA eligibility, Chase may still consider a regular or traditional short sale.
 Sellers who are willing to do a short sale bring a lot to the table since lender stand to lose more if the property goes back to them through the foreclosure process.
 While doing a short sale, it is important to try and always have an active buyer so that you can have a reason to extend the trustee sale.
 Lenders will typically postpone trustee sale dates if there is an offer on the property or if the homeowner is under review for a HAFA short sale.

-Bank of America Short Sale Department:
+Bank of America Short Sale Contacts

 1-866-880-1232 Phone